 Stress happens.
-Especially when you’ve just moved to a new city, embarked on a journey with new friends and are committed to hours of studying and homework.
+Especially when you’ve just moved to a new city, embarked on a journey with new friends, and are committed to hours of studying and homework.
 Being a college student isn’t easy, but it’s definitely manageable!
 Whether you’re a freshman taking your first steps on campus or a senior preparing for finals and a new life chapter, stressful times will indefinitely surface.
-Luckily, managing stress can (and should) become part of your daily routine.
-Here are our top 5 tips to help you along the way.
+Luckily, stress management can (and should) become part of your daily routine.
+Here are our top five tips to help you along the way.

 We’ve all heard that sleep can go a long way when it comes to staying healthy.
 But do you really know what a good night of rest is doing to your brain?
 The American Psychological Association notes that good sleep allows our brains to recharge, our muscles to repair, promotes memory consolidation, along with many other benefits.
 In fact, 21 percent of adults feel more stressed from not getting enough sleep.
 There are so many reasons why at least 8 hours of sleep every night is great for your body; just don’t forget about the benefits for your brain too!

-Keeping up with your healthy eating habits start by managing your stress.
+Keeping up with your healthy eating habits starts by managing your stress.
 Talk to friends, try meditation or develop an exercise routine to stay on top of stress levels.

 3. Be active

 If you’re too stressed to find an exercise routine, you may not realize that exercise itself can help you lower stress!
 The Mayo Clinic suggests that regular exercise not only increases overall health but also has some stress-reducing benefits.
 Your brain produces feel-good neurotransmitters called endorphins.
 When you are physically active, those endorphins get an extra boost and can even give you that “runner’s” high feeling after a great workout.